Riley Adams Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.

-- The Red Sox have a 4.31 team ERA that ranks 18th among all MLB pitching staffs.
+- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.33).

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (154 total, 1.3 per game).
+- Red Sox pitchers combine to give up 158 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- Paxton gets the start for the Red Sox, his 16th of the season.
-He is 7-3 with a 3.36 ERA and 90 strikeouts in 80 1/3 innings pitched.
+- Sale makes the start for the Red Sox, his 13th of the season.
+He is 5-2 with a 4.52 ERA and 78 strikeouts in 63 2/3 innings pitched.

-- The lefty last appeared on Thursday against the Kansas City Royals, when he went 5 1/3 scoreless innings while giving up six hits.
+- The lefty's most recent time out was on Friday against the Detroit Tigers, when he tossed 4 2/3 innings, surrendering two earned runs while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.